What to wear hiking: a high level guide for hikers

 Let’s whip through this…

-The most important consideration is to have a truly waterproof outer layer.
+The most important consideration is to have a truly waterproof outer layer and choosing a waterproof jacket is a key part of your planning.
 Jake wrote a cracking review of the Rab Kinetic Alpine 2.0 jacket, an affordable shell layer that will keep you dry even in a torrential downpour (he tested the jacket during a seriously wet hike in Scotland, and it came through with flying colours).
-Whatever jacket you choose, make sure it has a wired peak that can be shaped to protect your face from driving rain).
+Whatever jacket you choose, make sure it has a wired peak that can be shaped to protect your face from driving rain (more tips how to choose a waterproof jacket here).

 If you get wet, you run the risk of hypothermia in the cold.